material-foundation/material-color-utilities/concepts/color_extraction.md

 ## To color themes

 Ever wonder how Pixel extracts colors from a phone wallpaper to create accessible and beautiful UIs?
-The steps can be summarized as below,
+The steps can be summarized as follows:

 1. Quantize to obtain a representative set of colors from the wallpaper.
 1. Score to obtain suitable source colors.